 Mathematics – Decision Science

-Decision science is a discipline that is concerned with using mathematics to make appropriate decisions when confronted with complex problems.
-It can deal with optimizing the design or operation of systems involving machinery, materials, money and even people.
+The mathematics-decision science major is concerned with using mathematics to make appropriate decisions when confronted with complex problems.
+It can deal with optimizing the design or operation of systems involving machinery, materials, money, and even people.

 Among the classes in the 53-hour major are: